Frederick I. Ordway III

 Ordway was educated at Harvard University and completed several years of graduate study at the University of Paris and other universities in Europe.
 He owned a large collection of original paintings depicting astronautical themes.
 He was a member of many leading professional societies and was the author, co-author, or editor of more than thirty books and over three hundred articles.

 As scientific consultant, he was part of the production team of 2001: A Space Odyssey.

-At the time of his death, he was the longest-serving member of the American Rocket Society that he joined in 1939.
+At the time of his death, he was the longest-serving member of the American Rocket Society having joined in 1939, some 75 years earlier.
 Ordway served as a member of the faculty at The University of Alabama in Huntsville (UAH) from 1970 to 1973, and he was awarded an honorary doctorate by UAH in 1992.